mkcomer237/Neural_Network_From_Scratch/README.md

 ## Multilayer Neural Network from Scratch

-This is an exercise to build up a multilayer neural network from scratch using only the numpy library for binary classification.
+This is an exercise to build up a multilayer neural network for binary classification from scratch using only the numpy library.
 A number of different optimization algorithm options are offered to improve the performance of standard gradient descent.

 ### How to use